 Although dementia mainly affects older people, it is not a normal part of ageing.
 Dementia is a syndrome, usually of a chronic or progressive nature, caused by a variety of brain illnesses that affect memory, thinking, behaviour and ability to perform everyday activities.

-The total number of people with dementia worldwide in 2010 is estimated at 35.6 million.
-Among them, 58% live in low- and middle-income countries, and this proportion is projected to rise to 71% by 2050.
+The total number of people with dementia worldwide is estimated to approximately 50 million.
+In 2018, up to 66 % of them were living in low- and middle-income countries.
+This figure is set to rise to 71% by 2050.

-The total number of new cases of dementia each year worldwide is nearly 7.7 million, implying one new case every four seconds.
-The number of people with dementia is expected to reach 131.5 million by 2050.
+The total number of new cases of dementia each year worldwide is nearly 10 million, implying one new case every three seconds.
+The number of people with dementia is expected to reach 152 million by 2050.

-Huge economic impact; US$ 818 billion per year
+Huge economic impact; US$ 1 trillion per year

 The high cost of the disease will challenge health systems to deal with the predicted future increase of cases.
-The costs are estimated at US$ 818 billion per year at present and are set to increase even more quickly than the prevalence.
+The costs are estimated at US$ 1 trillion per year at present and are set to increase even more quickly than the prevalence.

 Caregivers of people with dementia experience high strain